IowaDave/DGS_3231/README.md

 * Macros make every field in the device registers explicitly available to the code writer.
 * Functions are provided for the tasks that most programmers may be likely to pursue.
 An effort was made to keep the functions simple, "atomic", and to give them self-descriptive names.

 "Atomic" means a function does just one thing or returns one value.
-Short, atomic may be conducive to writing code that is easier to maintain over time.
+Short, atomic statements may be conducive to writing code that is easier to maintain over time.

 ## Library files location
 Right now, the library is implemented within the Arduino programs provided in the "examples" folder.
 The library files are located inside the folder for each example program.
 They load into the Arduino IDE editor alongside the corresponding .ino file.